shashikantb/localpulse/home/meghaborase1/app/localpulse/README.md

 # You can generate a strong secret with the command: openssl rand -hex 32
 JWT_SECRET=your_super_secret_jwt_key_here

-# Optional: Set to 'true' to allow login over HTTP in development or
-# behind a misconfigured reverse proxy.
-NOT RECOMMENDED FOR PRODUCTION.
-ALLOW_INSECURE_LOGIN_FOR_HTTP=false

 # Google Generative AI API Key (if using Genkit features)
 GOOGLE_GENAI_API_KEY=your_google_genai_api_key